visgl/luma.gl/docs/api-reference/core/canvas-context.md

 A `CanvasContext` holds a connection between a GPU `Device` and canvas, (either an HTML `<canvas />` element, aka `HTMLCanvasELement`, or an `OffscreenCanvas`).

-- A `CanvasContext` enables the application to render into the associated canvas, by acting as a source of `Framebuffer`s with special `Texture` color attachments that are copied to the screen at the end of a `RenderPass`.
+- A `CanvasContext` enables the application to do GPU render into a canvas.
+- The `CanvasContext` acts as a source of `Framebuffer`s with special `Texture` color attachments that are copied to the screen at the end of a `RenderPass`.
 - It handles canvas resizing, making sure the returned `Framebuffer`s correspond to the current size of the canvas.
 - It also provides support for device pixel ratios (mapping between device pixels and CSS pixels)